lutsen/lagan/tests/README.md

 We're testing the Lagan project.
 It has quite a few dependencies, like the Lagan core and the different Lagan properties.

-The example Lagan Models should use all these denediencies.
+The example Lagan Models should use all these dependencies.
 So by testing them we're testing the dependencies as well.